ishita2k03/Projects/README.md

 **MixMatch:** An application that allows the user to simulate painting on the computer by using the mouse and implementing all the core fundamentals of Computer Graphics.
 The folder contains the c++ source file used to create this application.

+**SmartSelect:** It is an intuitive product recommendation system that tailors suggestions based on individual preferences, delivering a personalized and seamless shopping experience.
+The recommendations are based on the past behavior of the user